Gorf: Ports

 Gorf was coded for the Commodore 64 by programmer Eric Cotton.
 In April 1982, Roklan Corporation announced it would release Gorf for various home computers.
 Roklan developed the port for the Atari 400 and 800 computers as well as the Atari 2600 port for CBS Video Games.
 For the port for the ColecoVision console, Gorf went through 39 changes before being accepted.
-Coleco's product evaulator, Jodi McIlroy, said that all these changes were relatively small as they were trying to make it just right before releasing it.
+Coleco's product evaluator, Jodi McIlroy, said that all these changes were relatively small as they were trying to make it just right before releasing it.

-Gorf was released for the Atari 2600 in December 1982.
+A version of Gorf for the Atari 2600 was written by Alex Leavens and released in December 1982.
 In 1983, Coleco published a version of Gorf for the ColecoVision in May while CBS published a version for the Atari 5200 in October.

 In late 1982, CBS Video Games announced plans to release Gorf for the Intellivision in early 1983.
 The game was also ported to the BBC Micro, and VIC-20 by multiple developers between 1982 and 1983.

 Fenton said that Galaxian was the first game Bally had lost rights to and suggested that this was the reason why ports of the game had not included the Galaxians level.
 The Commodore 64 port is the only one with synthesized speech—via the Magic Voice Speech module.